“This is without a doubt the most stimulating and practical PD workshop I have had in years” workshop participant

 Experienced facilitators of philosophical inquiry in the classroom can train as a Teacher Educator in P4C.
 Workshops are offered by FAPSA, and are available every year in Australia, often in January, and may also be offered in New Zealand.

 These workshops aim to help P4C practitioners to support others.
 They are suitable for teachers who wish to mentor other staff in their schools, or to join with an experienced teacher educator in facilitating workshops.
-Some do this workshop to further enhance their own facilitation in the classroom.

 Three possible FAPSA certifications are awarded at the conclusion of the course.
 The Teacher Educator (Teacher), and Teacher Educator (Philosopher) certifications qualify you to present workshops with a person who holds the complementary qualification.
 Teacher Educator (Full Certification) is awarded to those who have sufficient background in both classroom practice and philosophy to allow them to run workshops on their own.
-It is strongly recommended that those who wish to undertake this training undergo an observation and feedback process first.
+It is required that those who wish to undertake this training undergo an observation and feedback process first.